-- 1. Remove the existing decal from the bottom of the rotor; be careful not to scratch the rotor surface. - Clean the adhesive from the rotor surface using acetone or 3M General Adhesive Remover #8984.

-3. Wipe the surface dry with a clean, soft cloth.
+- 1. Remove the existing decal from the bottom of the rotor being careful not to scratch the rotor surface. - 2.
+Clean the adhesive from the rotor surface using acetone or 3M General Adhesive Remover #8984. - 3.
+Wipe the surface dry with a clean, soft cloth.

-Note Check that the new decal has the correct number of black segments - the T-1250 Rotor decal should have 18 black segments.
+Note Check that the new decal has the correct number of black segments for the rotor being used.
+The decal for the T-865 Rotor should have 14 black segments.

-4. Peel the paper backing of the new decal.
+4. Peel the paper backing off the new decal.
 Fit the decal into the recess in the bottom of the rotor.
-Be sure the decal is properly centered, then press the decal firmly into place.
+Be sure the decal is properly centered, then press the decal firmly in place.